Tripoli residents dodge gunbattles to buy food

 There was more traffic on the streets, where until now the only vehicles were the rebels' pickup trucks with sand smeared on them for camouflage.

-Bakeries were among the only businesses open, and outside these long queues had formed.
-A group of men in one neighborhood began to load trash that had been piling up in the streets into a truck.
+Bakeries were the only businesses open, and outside these long queues had formed.

-"The security has improved in many parts of the city compared to yesterday," said Said al-Shaab, an engineer who was volunteering to clear the trash.
-"People are starting to come out of their houses."

-Nearby, residents set up a makeshift medical clinic, citing the fear of snipers on the route to the hospital.
+"The situation is difficult in some parts of the city, but in the suburbs some shops have opened again," said one hotel worker.

 REBEL AUTHORITY